rohitwhogar/16-bit-ALU-/README.md

 endmodule

 ```
 Use the respective `$dumpfile` and `$dumpvars` for dumping all the generated values in a proper file.

+## Yosys: Where Verilog Dreams Transform into Silicon Reality!
+In this project, we will be using an open-source software called Yosys for simulation and synthesis.
+Yosys is an open-source software framework used for Verilog RTL synthesis, formal verification, and various other digital design tasks.
+It is widely employed in the field of electronic design automation (EDA) to convert high-level hardware descriptions written in the Verilog hardware description language (HDL) into lower-level representations suitable for hardware implementation.
+Yosys offers a range of synthesis and optimization tools that help designers create efficient digital circuits.

+For more info visit [YosysHQ](https://github.com/YosysHQ/yosys)

-Once the files are created we are good to go for simulation.
+Once the files are created we are good to go for simulation!!!
 Open the terminal in the proper directory (where both the design and testbench files are present).
+So in our case the directory will be `~/synthosphere/testfiles/`
 Use the command `iverilog design_file.v testbench_file.v` to compile and simulate both the design and testbench files.
 Once this is done an "a.out" file is created and can be verified by typing `ls` command.
 Now, we have to run the a.out file using `./a.out` command.
 Once this is done, a vcd (value change dump) file which will be used to generate waveforms is created.
-To generate a waveform use
-`gtkwave file_name.vcd` command in the terminal.
+To generate a waveform use `gtkwave file_name.vcd` command in the terminal.

 ##### The below image shows the monitored results corresponding to the given stimulus: